shwinshaker/RobustDataProfiling/README.md

 * Repeat the above process to get a more accurate estimation

-* An estimation of the normalized problematic rank averaged by $10$ repeated experiments with random intialization (PGD-$10$ training for pre-activation ResNet-$18$) has been pre-calculated in `prob_rank.npy`
+* An estimation of the normalized problematic rank averaged by 10 repeated experiments with random intialization (PGD-10 training for pre-activation ResNet-18) has been pre-calculated in `prob_rank.npy`

 ## Adversarial training on friendly data only

-* Select the top $$k$$ friendly examples based on problematic rank estimation
+* Select the top k friendly examples based on problematic rank estimation

   ```
   import numpy as np